-In 2019, Apple, with the help of Goldman Sachs, launched a new credit card.
+In 2019, Apple and Sachs partnered together to launch a new credit card.
 The Apple Card is designed primarily to be used with Apple Pay, though a physical card does exist.
 By visiting their Wallet app, a user can view their spending habits.
 Using Appleâ€™s credit card via Apple Pay, either online or at a point-of-sale terminal will merit a user 2% cashback in the form of Apple Cash at most retailers.
-At certain retailers, including Apple, Uber, Walgreens, and Nike, users may earn 3% cash back.
+At certain retailers, including Apple, Uber, Walgreens, and Nike, users may earn 3% cashback.

 ● 3% cash back at select retailers

 ● 2% cash back for purchases made with Apple Pay

 ● 1% cash back for purchases made with physical card

 ● Stylish titanium card

 ● 0% interest purchase installments for Apple products

 Launched on August 20, 2019, the Apple Card was designed by Apple and developed by Goldman Sachs.
 While it's primarily designed to work with Apple Pay, Apple provides each customer with a physical, titanium card.